tbfang/swiss-happy-maps/interactive-visualization/README.md

 # swiss_sentiment_map
 Interactive Visualization for Twitter Sentiment Across Switzerland.
-Here is a video demo:
+Please check out our video demo:

 [![Alt text](images_readme/youtube_choropleth.png)](https://www.youtube.com/watch?v=qdTp-QBqTcc)

 The maps were created with the information we got from the json files (in the cluster) corresponding to the twitter data.
-Please, refer to the jupyter notebook **/data_wrangling/twitter_cleaning.ipynb** to see how we got the csv file (**/leaflet-app/data/twitter.csv**) that we used for generating the map.
+Please, refer to the jupyter notebook `/data_wrangling/twitter_cleaning.ipynb` to see how we got the csv file (`/interactive_visualization/data/twitter.csv`) that we used for generating the map.

 **NOTE:** Before trying to run the application for displaying the map, please be sure you meet with the following: